mschreie/hpe_oneview_ansible_handsonlabs/exercises/20_inventorysetup.md

 esxi_domain: "example.com"
 ```

-IMPORTANT:
+_IMPORTANT:_
 Please leave the three dashes in place.
-And please avoid any white space in front of the variable names.
+And please avoid any white space in front of the variable names. <br>
-HINT:
+_HINT:_
 It might be that the Info-Pages has a parameter `host_ip`.
 In the VARIABLES textbox this needs to be called `ansible_host`